 How do you access the service?

-You can contact the Sensory Impairment team directly by phone on 01369 701066 or letter to Argyll and Bute Sensory Impairment Team, Dolphin Hall Annexe, Manse Avenue, Dunoon, as long as the individual being referred is aware of the referral and happy that someone will visit them at home to assess their requirements.
+You can contact the Sensory Impairment team directly by phone on 01369 708484, textphone 01369 702988 or write to Argyll and Bute Sensory Impairment Team, Ellis Lodge, Argyll Road, Dunoon, as long as the individual being referred is aware of the referral and happy that someone will visit them at home to assess their requirements.
 Referrals are also taken from Area Teams who identify a Sensory Impairment problem during their assessment.
 Referrals also come from specialists in Health.
 Referrals for children with sensory impairments can come from families, schools, paediatricians, or other specialists.

-The Administration Team is Jan Taylor, Stephen McIntyre and Clair McCann.
+The Administration Team is Stephen McIntyre and Clair McCann.

 Help and advice is available from 9am to 5pm, Monday to Friday.